 The medical organizations, health care nonprofits, government agencies, and academic institutions tasked with addressing such public health issues need the help of trained professionals.
 Epidemiologists are capable of answering this call and leveraging their clinical abilities, organizational skills, and leadership experience to help patients suffering from noncommunicable diseases.

-Gaining the Right Skills
+Gaining the right skills

-Are you ready to make a difference in the field of epidemiology?
+Interested in making a difference in the field of epidemiology?
 Contact Regis College today to learn more about the online MPH degree program.